On this page:

 0-20 minsFreeFree

-20 mins to 1 hour$4.00$3.00
+20 mins - 1 hour$4.00$3.00

-1 to 2 hours$6.00$4.00
+1 - 2 hours$6.00$4.00

-2 to 3 hours$7.00$5.00
+2 - 3 hours$7.00$5.00

-3 to 4 hours$8.00$6.00 (3+ hours)
+3 - 4 hours$8.00$6.00 (3+ hours)

-4 to 5 hours$9.00
+4 - 5 hours$9.00

-5 to 6 hours$10.00
+5 - 6 hours$10.00

-Visiting hours and visitors
+Visiting hours and information

 Please note that, in the case of very sick or special needs patients, longer visiting hours can be arranged with the charge nurse.

-General visitor information:
+General visitor information

 • Visiting hours are designed to ensure patients have the opportunity to enjoy the company of family and friends while recognising the need to maintain the comfort and safety of all patients.